networknt/light-doc/content/en/tutorial/eventuate/todo-list/_index.md

 Step 3: CDC service will capture the data change based on MySQL replication log and publish the event data to Kafka distributed stream system

-Step 4: Query side service's event handler  knows the new event data published to Kafka, an event handler will subscribe the event
+Step 4: Query side service's event handler  knows the new event data published to Kafka, an event handler will subscribe to the event

 Step 5: Query side service will process the event and save the result to a local table.
 (In this example: mysql/todo_db/TODO)